-Make climbing a battle instead of a ballet, and learn to squirm, struggle and fight.
+Make climbing a battle instead of ballet, and learn to squirm, struggle and fight.
 These skills will prove perfect when you find yourself in a tight - and frosty - spot.

 Lots of people can climb grades VI without having to do anything, but seeing as you can’t then you’re going to have to put in some effort.
 What you need to do is approach this as you would a marathon, or a triathlon.
 Come up with a training strategy that increases in intensity towards your goal.
 For winter climbing I would ignore most of the training articles you see, as I think most people are already strong enough to do it.
-What you need is to build a core strength (cardio and strength) on top of which you can balance your confidence.
-If you can run a half marathon every week, do twenty pull ups, swim a mile, and bench press big to big for a skinny climber, then you will not only be strong and fitter - but you will also know you are.
+What you need is to build core strength (cardio and strength) on top of which you can balance your confidence.
+If you can run a half marathon every week, do twenty pull-ups, swim a mile, and bench press big to big for a skinny climber, then you will not only be strong and fitter - but you will also know you are.

 Try before you buy

 One of the biggest obstacles in climbing hard routes is the fact that they are hard.
 If you climbed a hard route by mistake, you’d probably find that it was indeed hard, but not quite as hard as you’d imagined it would be.
-The reason is that simply the worked “Grade five” is enough to put the willies up most climbers.
+The reason is that simply the worked “Grade five” is enough to put the willies, upmost climbers.
 What you need to do is shift your perception from “Grade Five - I’m going to die” to “Grade Five - I can’t wait to climb it”.

 One way to break this barrier is to climb some hard routes as a second, allowing you to see just what’s involved.
-In the past this would be done as part of your apprenticeship, but with a more fractured intro to climbing for most, another option is to get a guide to take you up something hard - plus teach you something at the same time.
-Believe me it’s money well spent (scotland has some of the best climbing instructors in the world).
+In the past, this would be done as part of your apprenticeship, but with a more fractured intro to climbing for most, another option is to get a guide to take you up something hard - plus teach you something at the same time.
+Believe me it’s money well spent (Scotland has some of the best climbing instructors in the world).

 Do your homework

-If you don’t watch your step the biggest obstacle in your ambition will be the fact that your dead.
-Don’t blunder into a incident through a lack of knowledge.
+If you don’t watch your step the biggest obstacle in your ambition will be the fact that you’re dead.
+Don’t blunder into an incident through a lack of knowledge.
 Learn how to be in the hills in bad weather and don’t ignore boring stuff like navigation (don’t be ashamed to buy a GPS), avalanche awareness and winter survival.
 Winter climbing be like cragging, but sometimes, like finding a safe way of the ben in a storm, it’s more like warfare.